 How to Navigate Life

 Our last car had many scratches on both sides.
 I suspect (although my memory is conveniently vague about this) that I was responsible for most of them.
-They come as a result of the difficulty of steering through the very narrow entrance on one side of the grounds of our church.
+They came as a result of the difficulty of steering through the very narrow entrance on one side of the grounds of our church.

 Wisdom has been defined as ‘the art of steering’.
 As you go through life, you will need to navigate many tight situations that require great wisdom in order to avoid damaging yourself or others.